optuna/optuna/docs/source/tutorial/sampler.rst

 When a `suggest` API (e.g., :func:`~optuna.trial.Trial.suggest_uniform`) is called inside an objective function, the corresponding distribution object (e.g., :class:`~optuna.distributions.UniformDistribution`) is created internally.
 A sampler samples a value from the distribution.
 The sampled value is returned to the caller of the `suggest` API and evaluated in the objective function.

 Optuna provides built-in samplers (e.g., :class:`~optuna.samplers.TPESampler`, :class:`~optuna.samplers.RandomSampler`) that work well for a wide range of cases.
-However, if you are only interested in optimizing hyperparameters in a specific domain, optimization performance may be improved if you use a sampling algorithm specialized to the domain.
+However, optimization performance may be improved if you use a sampling algorithm specialized for your problem.
 Thanks to user-defined sampler feature, you can use such specialized algorithms within Optuna framework.

 In addition, this feature allows you to use algorithms implemented by other libraries.